Karam festival: Details

 The Karam festival is celebrated usually on Bhado Ekadashi, on the eleventh day of the bright full moon (Purnima) of the month of Bhado (August–September).
+In some parts of jharkhand it was also celebrated in November.
 The Karam tree, scientifically named Nauclea Parvifolia is the center of the proceedings of the festival.
 The preparations for the Karam festival begin around ten or twelve days before the festival.
 Nine type of seeds planted in basket such as rice, wheat, corn etc which is called Jawa.
-Girl take care these seeds for 7–9 days.
+Young, unmarried girls take care these seeds for 7–9 days.

 The morning of the Karam festival begins with women pounding rice in the dheki, a wooden implement, to obtain rice flour.
 This rice flour is used to make a local delicacy which can be sweet as well as salty.
 This delicacy is cooked in the morning of the Karam festival for consumption, and shared throughout the neighborhood.

 Then the people begin the ritual dance with a yellow bloom tucked behind their ear.
 A branch of the Karam tree is carried by the Karam dancers and passed among them while they are singing and dancing.
 This branch is washed with milk and rice beer (Tapan).
 Then, the branch is raised in the middle of the dancing arena.
-After reciting the legend - the story behind the worshiping of Karam (Nature/God/Goddess) - all the men and women drink liquor and spend the entire night singing and dancing; both are essential parts of the festival, Which is known as Karam Naach.
+After reciting the legend - the story behind the worshiping of Karam (Nature/God/Goddess) - all the men and women drink liquor and spend the entire night singing and dancing; both are essential parts of the festival, which is known as Karam Naach.

 Women dance to the beat of drums and folk songs (siring).
 The Puja is followed by a community feast and the drinking of hariya.
 The next day, the Karam tree is sprinkled with curd of the seas and immersed in the river bed.